 - 1 cup unsweetened coconut milk

-- 2 teaspoons fresh parsley, chopped, for garnish
+- 2 tsp fresh parsley chopped, for garnish

 - Turn your Instant Pot to Saute.